-ĈÎV 539 Advanced Coastal Engineering Design (3 Hours)
+CIV 539 Advanced Coastal Engineering Design (3 Hours)

 This course provides a comprehensive advanced investigation of the coastal engineering design process.
 It includes the Planning and Design Process, Site Characterization, Shore Protection Projects, Beach Fill Design, Navigation Projects, Sediment Management at Inlets and Environmental Enhancement.
 A design project will be assigned to each student to provide the class a power point presentation and to prepare a term paper on the design project assigned.
 Invited guest design professionals will appear and present lectures as available.
+CIV 540 Advanced Structural Analysis.
+(3 Hours) A unified formulation of displacement and force methods of analysis including the topological view of the structure as an assemblage of members; matrix techniques of formulation; considerations for automatic computations; and evaluation of truss, grid, and frame models for the response of real structures.
+Prerequisite: CIV 320 or permission of Department.